Difference between PVC pipe and cast iron pipe

 Plumbing

-The answer to 'difference between PVC pipe and cast iron pipe' is that PVC (polyvinyl chloride) pipe and cast iron pipe are two common types of plumbing pipes used in residential and commercial buildings, but they have distinct features, benefits, and use cases.
-PVC pipe is a lightweight, corrosion-resistant, and affordable option that is widely used for water supply, drainage, and sewer lines.
-Cast iron pipe, on the other hand, is a heavier, more durable material that is often used for older buildings or in applications where higher strength and resistance to impact are required.
+The answer to 'difference between PVC pipe and cast iron pipe' is that PVC (polyvinyl chloride) and cast iron are two common types of pipes used for plumbing and drainage systems in homes.
+PVC pipes are lightweight, corrosion-resistant, and relatively inexpensive, making them a popular choice for residential applications.
+Cast iron pipes, on the other hand, are heavier, more durable, and often used in older homes or for commercial/industrial applications.

 Frequently Asked Questions

-When should I use PVC pipe vs. cast iron pipe?
+When should I use PVC vs. cast iron pipes?

-How do I know if my home has PVC or cast iron pipes?
+How do the costs compare between PVC and cast iron pipes?

 Connect with certified professionals in your area